Thein-Naing/workout-api-mern/README.md

-`[21]``we updated AuthContext hook as below and test it .
-Now after refresh, user value is still in server and logiin in.`
+`[21]we updated AuthContext hook as below and test it .
+Now after refresh, user value is still in server and loging in.`

 import { createContext, useReducer, useEffect } from "react";